 What are tropical dial watches?

 A tropical dial watch is a vintage watch that has undergone a colour change on its dial.
-This colour change is typically caused by exposure to sunlight, humidity, and other environmental factors.
-These are conditions that are typically found in the tropics, hence the name.
-Tropical dial watches are considered highly valued by some vintage watch…Read more
+Exposure to sunlight, humidity, and other environmental factors typically causes this colour change.
+These conditions occur frequently in the tropics, hence the name.
+Today, some vintage watch collectors highly value tropical dial watches.
+To be honest, we are…Read more

 This vintage Cyma bumper automatic wristwatch exudes character.
 The Cyma brand is well-respected amongst vintage watch collectors.
-The watch, which dates from the 1950s, has aged well, and the watch keeps good time.
+The watch, which dates from the 1950s, has aged well, and it keeps good time.
 The dial is branded Cymaflex, which was a proprietary shock protection system developed by Cyma in the late 1930s.
-Cyma Joseph and…Read more
+Cyma Joseph and Theodore…Read more